dfinity/interface-spec/spec/index.md

 ## HTTPS Interface {#http-interface}

-The concrete mechanism that users use to send requests to the Internet Computer is via an HTTPS API, which exposes three endpoints to handle interactions, plus one for diagnostics:
+The concrete mechanism that users use to send requests to the Internet Computer is via an HTTPS API, which exposes four endpoints to handle interactions, plus one for diagnostics:

--   At `/api/v2/canister/<effective_canister_id>/call` the user can submit (asynchronous, potentially state-changing) calls.
+-   At `/api/v2/canister/<effective_canister_id>/call` the user can submit update calls that are asynchronous and might change the IC state.

+-   At `/api/v3/canister/<effective_canister_id>/call` the user can submit update calls and get a synchronous HTTPS response with a certificate for the call status.

 -   At `/api/v2/canister/<effective_canister_id>/read_state` or `/api/v2/subnet/<subnet_id>/read_state` the user can read various information about the state of the Internet Computer.
 In particular, they can poll for the status of a call here.